Please find below the registration fees depending on your participant category and registration period.

 *1 This registration fee does not include the cost of the networking party (scheduled on September 24) or the site visits (scheduled on September 26).
 If you plan to join these optional events, additional fees will be required.

-*2 Participants from countries or regions listed as “Lower Middle Income” or below in the DAC list of ODA Recipients by the OECD Development Assistance Committee.
+*3 Participants from countries or regions listed as “Lower Middle Income” or below in the DAC list of ODA Recipients by the OECD Development Assistance Committee.

-*3 Ph.D. students are also included.
+*4 Ph.D. students are also included.
 This registration fee includes the participation fee for the student forum scheduled on September 23.

 Scheduled for the evening of September 24.
 An opportunity to network with participants from around the world in a buffet party.
 Fee: 12,000 JPY.
+Registration Deadline: September 16.

 Scheduled for September 26.
 Post-event chartered bus tours to architectural sites around Tokyo and nearby areas.
-Fee: 18,000 JPY.
-Attendees can choose one of the following four courses:

 WASEDA University Building 37 WASEDA Arena is a state-of-the-art facility on campus, completed in recent years to host sports events and large gatherings.
 The design emphasizes energy efficiency and a strong connection to the surrounding green spaces.
 Innovative features such as natural lighting and climate-responsive systems support its ZEB Ready status.
 This building marks a new benchmark in sustainable and multifunctional university architecture.